The picture above shows Lance's grandparents on the on the Micklus side. This is their

 When the U.S. entered World War II, the family fortune changed.
 Good paying jobs were available and there was plenty of work.
 Another change is that an Agfa camera now became affordable.
 This may explain why, all of a sudden, there are many snapshot photos.

-Lance's father was rejected for military service during World War II because he suffered from a kideny disease.
+Lance's father was rejected for military service during World War II because he suffered from Nephritis, a kidney disease.
 He contributed to the war effort by helping to build military radar units for the Allen B. DuMont company in Clifton, New Jersey.
-It was during this time that he met an Italian girl named Ida Renta, who also worked at the same DuMont plant, as a radar mechnical inspector.
+It was during this time that he met an Italian girl named Aida Renta, who also worked at the same DuMont plant, as a radar mechnical inspector.
 The two began dating, fell in love, and married.
 This is their wedding picture.

-This photo was taken in 1948 in the backyard of the grandparent Micklus home shown earlier in the picture above.
+This photo was taken in 1948 in the backyard of the grandparent Micklus home.
 It shows the three generations of Micklus men.
-Lance is three years old in this picture.
+Lance is three years old in this photo.
 Note that the back yard now has a white picket fence around it to keep in the collie dog, Bootsie.

 Grandmother Micklus always liked this photograph of Lance in his Cub Scout uniform.
 The photo is badly faded and there is no date.
 Most likely, it was taken at age 8.